 How to Make Vegetarian Stew

-2. Boil: Add the tomato sauce, tomato paste, and water to the pot, stirring to combine.
-Then, bring the ingredients to a boil.
+2. Create the broth.
+Add the tomato sauce, tomato paste, and your choice of water or broth, stirring until smooth and well combined.
+Bring to a boil.

 A ladle of pea and carrot vegetarian stew over a large pot